garciart/network-automation/scripts/ansible_notes.md

 ## Register the Control Node

-To update the control node, as well as to use Ansible Tower or the Ansible Automation Platform, you must have a RedHat subscription.
+To update the control node, as well as to use Ansible Tower or the Ansible Automation Platform, you must have a Red Hat subscription.

 1. Open a Terminal.

 2. Register the control node.
 Enter your Red Hat password when prompted:

     ```
-    sudo subscription-manager register --username <RedHat subscription username>
+    sudo subscription-manager register --username <Red Hat subscription username>
     ```

 3. Once you have registered the control node, pull the subscription data from the server, and set the control node to automatically attach any compatible or related subscriptions: